Skip to main content

 ThumbmarkJS provides two different identifiers, and understanding their difference is important.

 When you use the API version by providing an API key to Thumbmark, you are also given a visitorId.
-You should be using this when you have the API.
+The visitorId is significantly more unique than the thumbmark alone, because the API also takes into account server-side signals (HTTP headers, TLS handshake, IP-derived data, …) and runs additional reconciliation.
+You should be using visitorId whenever you have an API key.

 Import and set up